The collapse of Roman Britain: what happened, plus 9 places which tell us more

 The Roman period in Britain is commonly said to conclude in AD 410 when the legions were called home, yet the story is a little more complicated than that.
-We visit nine places associated with the empire's collapse...
+Ken Dark explains more, and shares 9 places where we can learn more about the collapse of Roman Britain

 For Ken Dark, director of the University of Reading’s Research Centre for Late Antique and Byzantine Studies, what happened at the end of Roman Britain is probably the biggest unanswered question in British history during the first millennium AD.
 “The trouble, “he says, “is that the debate is to say the least very sophisticated and subtle”.